8thwall/web/gettingstarted/xrsumerian/README.md

 Within the Sumerian scene, you should see a `Publish` button on the top right.
 Click the `Publish` button, then click `Host Privately`, then `Publish`.
 Copy the JSON provided in the drop down that appeared.
-Create a new file under your repository's `sumerian-toaster/src/` folder called `sumerian-exports.json`.
+Create a new file under your repository's `xrsumerian/src/` folder called `sumerian-exports.json`.
 Paste the copied JSON there.

 ## Creating and Setting up an Amazon Amplify App
 Now that a Sumerian scene has been created and published, let's get an Ampliy project setup to host it!

-First, make sure you are back in the root directory of your `sumerian-toaster` project.
+First, make sure you are back in the root directory of your `xrsumerian` project.
 ```
 $ pwd
-/path_to_repo/sumerian-toaster
+/path_to_repo/xrsumerian
  ```

 Then run the following to setup download the necessary Node dependencies and setp Amplify: